tsgates/arch-wiki-markdown/wiki/Partitioning.md

 With the latest fdisk, things are much simpler, as reflected in this guide.

-Fdisk Usage Summary
+> Fdisk usage summary

--   Start fdisk against your drive.
+-   Start fdisk against your drive as root (disk-device may be e.g.
+    /dev/sda):

+    # fdisk disk-device

 -   If the drive is brand new or if you are wanting to start over, create a new empty DOS partition table with the o command.
 -   Create a new partition with the n command (primary type/1st partition).
--   Use the +xG format to extend the partition x gigabytes.
+-   Use the +xG format to extend the partition x gibibytes.
+For example, if you want to create a 15GiB partition, you would enter +15G
 -   Change the partition's system id from the default type of Linux (type 83) to the desired type via the t command.
 This is an optional step should the user wish to create another type of partition for